ArcPay/arcpay-server/README.md

 - Install postgresql locally.
 - Run `psql`.
 - Create a user `dev` to manage db.
-- Create arcpay database which will host all our tables: `create databse arcpay`.
+- Create arcpay database which will host all our tables: `create database arcpay` and `create database proven_arcpay`.
+- Copy ABI file to server repo.
+So something like this: `cp arcpay/out/ArcPay.sol/ArcPay.json ../arcpay-server`.
-- Run `cargo run -- --merkle new` to create a `test` table with configuration:
+- Running `cargo run -- --merkle new` will delete existing tables and create them again.
   ```sql
   CREATE TABLE test (
     leaf NUMERIC(78,0) NOT NULL, -- 32 bytes